IntelRealSense/librealsense/readme.md

 ## Special notice from Intel® RealSense™ regarding the recent press announcement

-It is true that Intel has decided to wind down the "RealSense" business unit, and is announcing the EOL of LiDAR (L515), Facial Authentication (F450) and Tracking (T265) product lines this month.
-For these specific products, Intel plans to provide a 6 month EOL and Last Time Buy period for these EOL products.
+Intel has decided to wind down the RealSense business and is announcing the EOL of LiDAR, Facial Authentication, and Tracking product lines this month.
+Intel will continue to provide Stereo products to its current distribution customers.
+Intel will focus our new development on advancing innovative technologies that better support our core businesses and IDM 2.0 strategy.
+The products identified in this notification will be discontinued and unavailable for additional orders after Feb 28, 2022.

-However, the Stereo Product Lines WILL continue with the following products: D410, D415, D430, D450 modules and D415, D435, D435i, D455 cameras to our current distribution customers (new distributors will be evaluated on a case by case basis).
-Support will be continued for the following Stereo products: D410, 415, 430, 450, modules and D415, 435, 435i integrated product lines.
+The following Stereo Product Lines WILL continue to be supported: D410, D415, D430, D450 modules and D415, D435, D435i, D455.

 We will also continue the work to support and develop our LibRealSense open source SDK.